 Whether you’re male or female, young or not-so-young, it seems everyone wants a flatter belly and a higher, tighter butt.
-All you have to do is look at the latest cover of your favorite fitness magazine and you’ll see: flat abs and toned glutes are pretty much always “in fashion.”
+All you have to do is look at the latest cover of your favorite fitness magazine (which by the way are totally touched up!!) and you’ll see: flat abs and toned glutes are pretty much always “in fashion.”
 While of course it’s nice to be able to zip up a pair of jeans and feel confident in your body, belly and butt exercises benefit so much more than just your appearance.
-Strong abs not only look good—they keep your back healthy while protecting your entire mid-section and promoting better posture!
-In the mean time, toned glutes not only look more lifted, but as the largest muscle group in your body, strengthening your glutes helps with total-body strength and stability.
-So what’s the best way to fine-tune those butts and guts?
-Let’s take a look.
+So if you’re ready for an awesome 10-minute ab workout and butt workout, read on!

-Before you get to work with our 10-minute workout, here are four things you should be doing to help these tummy-toning moves work their best!
+Before you get to work with our 10-minute ab workout, here are four things you should be doing to help these tummy-toning moves work their best!

 1. Target Your Transverse Abdominus

 If you want to tone your tummy, you have to do more than just the occasional sit-up.
 You have to learn how to work on your transverse abdominus.
 This is the small muscle located in the lower abs that stabilizes your core and pulls your tummy in tight; it almost acts as a “girdle” that goes around your waist.
 When it’s toned, your low abs have a flat, lean appearance.
-The exercises we provide in the workout below will target the transverse abdominus while also working your obliques and other core muscles needed for success.
+The exercises we provide in the 10-minute ab workout below will target the transverse abdominus while also working your obliques and other core muscles needed for success.

 2. Check Your Diet

 If you want to tone up your tummy, you need to be sure to eat good, clean, whole foods.
-Stick to things that come from the earth (i.e. fruits, vegetables, nuts and seeds), good animal and plant protein, healthy fats such olive oil or coconut oil and stay away from packaged foods which contain lots of preservatives and fillers.
+Stick to things that come from the earth (i.e. fruits, vegetables, nuts and seeds), good animal and plant protein, healthy fats such olive oil or coconut oil and stay away from packaged foods that contain lots of preservatives and fillers.
 Also, lower your sugar intake and keep in mind artificial sweeteners cause belly bloat.

 3. Get That Cardio In!

 You can’t spot-reduce body fat; if you want to lose weight, you need to lose weight all over.
 (Spot-toning of certain muscles is possible, as we’ll outline with the core-targeted exercises below.
-But you can’t see a toned six-pack if it’s buried underneath a sheath of fat!)
+But you can’t see a toned six-pack if it’s buried underneath a layer of fat!)
 The best way to slim down is by mixing both strength training and cardiovascular exercise that will burn some of that belly fat.
 Aim for 30 minutes of cardio, 5 days per week.

 4. Stay Hydrated